BiznatchEnterprises/EZE-DATABASE/README.md

 Version 2.0 is currently in development

-- NEW FILE FORMAT: <*label*[data]&*label*[data]>
-- COMPLETLY REWRITTEN

 "Raw Data" is stored in a similar way as a Hard Drive.
-Database files (Drive IDs) contains Partitions accociated with Sectors of individual data.
-These Data Sectors within Partitions are stored in a flat-file with unique identifiers and can be individually encrypted with unique keys or "linked" by hashing or other means...
+Database files (Drive IDs) contains Partitions accociated with clusters of sectors containing individual data.
+Customized Data Sectors are stored in a flat-file with unique identifiers and can be individually encrypted with unique keys or "linked" by hashing or other means...
 To sectors contained in partitions stored in seperate database files.

 Multiple databases can be loaded concurrently as unique "objects" within the class, accessing their methods (functions) individually.